- Directed By: Janusz Kaminski

 Lost Souls was first developed at Meg Ryan’s production company Prufrock Pictures in the mid 90s as a starring vehicle for the actress, but she vacated the lead role and remained as producer.
 Winona Ryder was cast and acclaimed cinematographer Janusz Kaminski signed on to direct his first feature film.
 Kaminski planned on directing every few years, but after the disastrous reception of Lost Souls, he went back to his successful cinematography career.

-New Line financed Lost Souls for $28 million and reduced their exposure to this turkey by selling off most overseas rights.
+The budget for Lost Souls was $28 million and New Line financed and reduced their exposure to this turkey by selling off most overseas rights.
 Filming completed in late 1998.
 The movie was first dated for August 27, 1999 amongst a glut of horror fare that other studios planned on releasing from August until the end of the year — including The Sixth Sense, Stir of Echoes and the similarly themed satanic nonsense of Stigmata and End of Days.
 New Line decided to push Lost Souls into February 2000, but the third Scream entry scared off New Line and they delayed it again until October 13, 2000.
 Earlier in 2000, two additional satanic themed films were released; The Ninth Gate and Bless The Child.
 Satan took a much needed break from the big screen after the year 2000.

 During the long delay, New Line commissioned reshoots for two alternate endings, but ended up scrapping them for what was originally shot.
 The studio then hired The Sixth Sense editor Andrew Mondshein to punch up the ‘boo’ scares in the pic, but he should have been commissioned to dial down the unintentional hilarity.
 Because of the delay, the buzz for Lost Souls was poor and it was viewed as a problem picture (which it was) and Winona Ryder refused to promote this stinker.